jppo/OSSEC-GUI/README.md

   php7 mbstring
   php7 mysql
   php7 xml
+  Works also with PHP 7.3
 - A Mysql database (tested with Mysql 5.7 and Mariadb 10.1 and 10.3 on some Debian Stretch).

 Release : V3.0 created on 09/06/2018

-June 2019 : corrected some sqlerrors detected by Mysql 5.7 (linked with "sql_mode"), syntax was OK with previous Mysql version.
+June/july 2019 : corrected some sqlerrors detected by Mysql 5.7 (linked with "sql_mode"), syntax was OK
+with previous Mysql version.

 Please leave me a comment (even in "issues").